daostack/DAOstack-Hackers-Kit/docs/stack/client/querying.md

 ## Types of Subscriptions

-### Subscribe to Only Cache changes
+### Subscribe to Only Cache changes0xfd95fcbebaaefc6f0730c9c51491a95d08b814f840f92f1419eb9f97847bc291
 The creation of a subscription can be controlled by passing the subscribe parameter.
-In the following query we will subscribe not subscribe to updates from the server.
+In the following query we will not subscribe to the server.
 The subscription will still watch changes in the Apollo cache and return updated results if the cache changes
 ```
 arc.daos({}, { subscribe: false}).subscribe(() => {})
 dao.state({subscribe: false}).subscribe( () => {})